Israel's growing frustration over the war in Gaza erupts in nationwide protests

-JERUSALEM (AP) — Israeli police made dozens of arrests on Sunday as tens of thousands of protesters demanding a deal to free hostages in Gaza aimed to shut down the country in one of the largest and fiercest protests in 22 months of war.
+JERUSALEM (AP) — Israeli protesters demanding a deal to free hostages in Gaza attempted to shut down the country Sunday in one of the largest and fiercest protests in 22 months of war.
+Organizers, representing the families of hostages, asserted that hundreds of thousands of people took part.

 Protesters gathered at dozens of places including outside politicians’ homes, military headquarters and on major highways.
 They blocked lanes and lit bonfires.
 Some restaurants and theaters closed in solidarity.
 Police said they arrested 38 people.

-“The only way to bring (hostages) back is through a deal, all at once, without games," former hostage Arbel Yehoud said at a demonstration in Tel Aviv.
-Her boyfriend Ariel Cunio is still held by Hamas.

 One protester carried a photo of an emaciated Palestinian child from Gaza.
-Such images were once rare at Israeli demonstrations but now appear more often as outrage grows over conditions for Palestinian civilians after more than 250 malnutrition-related deaths.
+Such images were once rare at Israeli demonstrations but now appear more often as outrage grows over conditions in the territory after more than 250 malnutrition-related deaths.

 Netanyahu opposes any deal that leaves Hamas in power